 If you’re like us, you might be obsessed with everything and anything beauty-related.
 But with that obsession also comes some bad beauty habits.
 We have them.
 You might religiously apply false lashes but slack when it comes to cleaning your makeup brushes.
 Or maybe you cannot be bothered to wash your face, even though you have enough effort to contour on a daily basis.
 It happens.

-With Lent around the corner, Influensters will be looking to give up their bad vices.
+With the new year upon us, Influensters will be looking to give up their bad vices.
 So we asked experts the biggest beauty bad habits you should give up.
-Unlike your temporary New Year's resolutions to give up chocolate and booze, you will want to stick with your beauty resolutions to give up these habits long after Lent is over.
-Don't celebrate Lent?
-No prob.
-You can benefit from ridding yourself of these harmful habits anyhow!
+Unlike last year's temporary New Year's resolutions to give up chocolate and booze, you will want to stick with your beauty resolutions to give up these habits long after resolution season is over.

 1. Damaging your hair with heat.